Christoph16478/iq/iq_python.md

 **How is memory managed in Python?**

 Memory management in Python is handled by the *Python Memory Manager*.
-The memory allocated by the manager is in form of a *private heap space dedicated to Python*.
+The memory allocated by the manager is in form of a private heap space dedicated to Python.
 All Python objects are stored in this heap and being private, it is *inaccessible to the programmer*.
 Though, python does provide some core API functions to work upon the private heap space.